oshokin/alarm-button/README.md

 ### Emergency Activation

-When a hungry tiger is detected in the building:
+When any tiger scenario is detected in the building:

 1. **Any employee can trigger the alarm:**